wesselb/gpar/README.md

 documentation for a full overview of the keywords that may be passed to `GPARRegressor`.

-By default, GPAR models the dependencies between outputs as follows:
+By default, GPAR models dependencies between outputs as follows:

 1.
     the first output `y1` is modelled as a function of only the inputs `x`: